98th Pennsylvania Infantry Regiment

 The majority of the men who fought with the regiment were of German heritage; many came from the Philadelphia area.
 One, August Frank of Company E, was reportedly descended from the family of George Washington (through his brother Augustine).
+A member of Company A, Peter McAdams, was awarded the Medal of Honor for his rescue of an unconscious comrade during the Battle of Salem Church.

 Service history

 Perhaps most famous for its service at Salem Heights, Virginia, the 98th Pennsylvania had its initial combat experience in the Battle of Williamsburg.
-In addition, the regiment fought at Antietam, Fredericksburg, Gettysburg, and Appomattox, among other engagements, and was also present at the surrender of General Robert E. Lee.
+In addition, the regiment fought at Fredericksburg, Gettysburg, and Appomattox, among other engagements.
+The Regiment was part of 2nd Division, VI Corps, under George W. Getty which was dispatched to hold an important intersection during the Battle of the Wilderness.
+The 98th was also present at the surrender of General Robert E. Lee.

 Casualties

 The regiment sustained a significant number of casualties during its service tenure, including during the Battle of Fort Stevens on July 12, 1864.
 Ballier, in fact, was one of those wounded during the engagement, a military encounter in which President Abraham Lincoln was also nearly injured by Confederate fire while standing on a parapet surveying the action.
 After having sustained a gunshot wound to his right ankle on May 3, he then also sustained a gunshot wound to his right thigh at Fort Stevens.